vovkos/protolesshooks/README.rst

 4. Inspect/modify function call arguments;
 5. Inspect/modify return values.

-However, most hooking-related libraries, frameworks, and articles concentrate on *injection* techniques, i.e. how to modify the process' memory in order to make your hook called every time the process attempts to access the original function.
-Once it's accomplished, it is assumed that the problem is solved -- your hook can now call the original function and then pass its return value back to the caller, performing the necessary logging or argument/retval modification in the process.
+Most hooking-related libraries, frameworks, and articles focus on *injection* techniques, i.e., the details of modifying the process' memory in order to make your hook called every time the process invokes the original function.
+Once this task is accomplished, the problem is assumed to be solved -- your hook can now proxy-call the original function, pass its return value back to the caller, and perform logging/argument/retval modification as necessary.

-The principal problem here is that without the knowledge of *target function prototypes* you can't do this simple proxy-calling!
-It's still relatively easy to log function arguments and then just jump to the original function; it allows for making a planar list of API calls, i.e. the capability (1) of the list above.
-But for (2), (3), and (5) your hook needs to *gain control back after return* from the target function -- trivial with the knowledge of target function prototypes, challenging without.
-And encoding prototypes for *all* the library calls in a process is nearly impossible -- there may be hundreds of different API calls, some of which may be undocumented at all.
+The problem here, however, is that without the full knowledge of *target function prototypes* you can't do this proxy-calling!
+It's easy to jump directly to the original function; it allows for logging a planar list of API calls (i.e. the capability (1) of the list above).
+But for (2), (3), and (5) your hook needs to *gain control back after return* from the target function -- which is trivial with the knowledge of target function prototypes, and quite challenging without.
+Not to state the obvious, but encoding prototypes for *all* the library calls in a process is nearly impossible -- there may be hundreds of different API calls, some of which could be undocumented.

-This library provides a non-intrusive (non-trampoline) hooking technique capable of return hijacking *without* the knowledge of target functions prototypes.
+The ``protolesshooks`` library provides a non-intrusive (non-trampoline) thunking technique capable of return hijacking *without* the knowledge of target functions prototypes.

 Features
 --------

 * Return address hijacking without prototypes
-* Detects exits via Windows SEH x64
+* Detection of exception exits via Windows SEH
 * Supported calling conventions:
-	- Microsoft x64
+- Microsoft x64 (MSVC)
-	- SystemV AMD64 (GCC, Clang)
+- SystemV AMD64 (GCC/Clang)
-	- x86 cdecl & stdcall (MSVC, GCC, Clang)
+- x86 cdecl & stdcall (MSVC, GCC/Clang)

-With ``protolesshooks`` it is possible, for example, to enumerare and intercept all shared libraries in a process, gain an overview, then gradually add prototype information for parameter/retval decoding where necessary.
+With ``protolesshooks`` it is possible, for example, to enumerare and intercept all shared libraries in a process, gain a bird's-eye overview of the API call-graph, then gradually add prototype information for parameter/retval decoding as necessary.

-	* A point worth mentioning is that with this method, the prototype information can be incomplete.
-For instance, we may have some clues about the first two parameters for a particular function, but no idea about the rest.
+	A point worth mentioning is that with the presented method, the prototype information can be incomplete.
+For instance, we may have some clues about the first two parameters of a particular function, but no idea about the rest.
 With the traditional hooking (when your hook is inserted into the call chain), it's just not going to work unless you have *exact* information about the expected stack frame.
 With ``protolesshooks`` it's absolutely fine.